New Study Shows Mediterranean and Keto Diet Can Keep Blood Sugar Levels Steady

-How Olive Oil Can Reduce Disease By Helping To Stabilise Blood Sugar Levels
+How Olive Oil Can Stabilise Blood Sugar Levels

 According to the American Heart Association (AHA) diabetes often lowers HDL (good) cholesterol levels and raises triglycerides and LDL (bad) cholesterol levels.
 Both increase the risk for heart disease and stroke.
 But, the high levels of polyphenols in cold pressed extra virgin olive oil can protect against coronary heart disease by reducing cholesterol absorption, which in turn can result in decreased delivery of cholesterol to the liver.